-Beneficiary can request referrals for providers from either the ACCESS staff as well as staff in the Patient's Rights Office.
-You can also find providers in the areas where they wish to obtain services by accessing the Los Angeles County MHP website.
+You can request referrals for providers from either the ACCESS staff as well as staff in the Patient's Rights Office.
+You can also find providers in the areas where you wish to obtain services by accessing the Los Angeles County MHP website.

-What If I Want To See A Doctor, Clinic Or Hospital That Is Not Listed On Los Angeles County's "Provider List"?
+What If I Want To See A Doctor, Therapist, Clinic Or Hospital That Is Not Listed On Los Angeles County's "Provider List?"

 You have the right to choose your provider.
-If the provider you select is not under the Los Angeles County MHP, Los Angeles County MHP does not have jurisdiction in how the services are being provided by that particular provider.
+If the provider you select is not under the Los Angeles County MHP, the Los Angeles County MHP does not have jurisdiction in how the services are being provided by that particular provider.
 Also, some providers may not accept Medi-Cal for payment.
 It is your responsibility to inquire if the provider accepts Medi-Cal for payment prior to accessing services.
-If you choose to pay for the services not cover by Medi-Cal, there is no restriction as to the type of services provided.
+If